Lawmakers propose to let Haskell Indian Nations University govern itself with new board of regents

 A pair of Kansas lawmakers intends to introduce federal legislation that would strip control of Haskell Indian Nations University from the Bureau of Indian Education and let the university govern itself while still receiving federal funding.

-U.S. Sen. Jerry Moran, R-Kan. and U.S. Rep. Tracey Mann, R-Kan., on Monday released a draft piece of legislation that would allow the Haskell Board of Regents to oversee Haskell and its Lawrence campus.
+U.S. Sen. Jerry Moran, R-Kan., and U.S. Rep. Tracey Mann, R-Kan., on Monday released a draft piece of legislation that would allow the Haskell Board of Regents to oversee Haskell and its Lawrence campus.

-The school — which serves only members of recognized federal Native American tribes — has long been under the control of the Bureau of Indian Education, which is part of the larger U.S. Department of Interior.
+The school — which serves only members of federally recognized Native American tribes — has long been under the control of the Bureau of Indian Education, which is part of the larger U.S. Department of Interior.
 But the university’s operations have been the subject of multiple complaints, ranging from improper handling of abuse claims to a revolving door in key leadership positions.

 “As the sole Tribal Nations University in the country, Haskell University once provided Native American students the opportunity to receive a high-quality, tuition-free education in an environment that understood and prioritized indigenous heritage and culture,” Moran said in a written statement.
 “However, for the last few years the university has been neglected and mismanaged by the Bureau of Indian Education.
 The bureau has failed to protect students, respond to my congressional inquiries or meet the basic infrastructure needs of the school.
 It is clear that the best path forward is for the university to be led by an independent Board of Regents nominated by the Tribal community and no longer fettered to the Bureau of Indian Education.”

-Moran and Mann — he represents Lawrence, which is now part of Kansas’ 1st Congressional District — have begun circulating a draft piece of legislation to members of the Native American, higher education and Lawrence communities for feedback.
+Moran and Mann — Mann represents Lawrence, which is now part of Kansas’ 1st Congressional District — have begun circulating a draft piece of legislation to members of the Native American, higher education and Lawrence communities for feedback.

 Mann called the potential change a “once-in-a-lifetime opportunity” for Haskell.